 This week we are going to talk about dental caries, also known as cavities and decay.
 According to a national study completed by the American Dental Association, approximately 94% of American adults currently have decay or have had decay at some point in their lifetime.
 Many people know that cavities can lead to the destruction of teeth and that fillings are often necessary when the teeth are decayed.
 Unfortunately, a lot of the population is clueless about the cause of dental caries, how they can be prevented, and why some teeth need small fillings while others need root canals or crowns.
 At Pelican Landing Dental, we want our patients to be well-informed about their dental health.
 One way that we continuously educate our patients is with our blog.
 We hope that our article today will help you learn some new things about your oral health and, hopefully, motivate you to prevent caries from affecting your teeth and your family’s teeth.
-If you live in or around the Bonita Springs or Estero communities and are looking for a dentist, please feel free to contact us at any time electronically or call (239)449-6104.
+If you live in or around the Bonita Springs community and are looking for a dentist, please feel free to contact us at any time electronically or call (239)449-6104.
 To learn more about solutions for your dental caries, please visit the fillings section of our website.

 What Are Dental Caries?